Simo067m/comsocsci2024/docs/project_assignments.md

 * All group members should be familiar with every aspect of the assignment.
 Everyone in the group should be able to solve every exercise.
 * It is possible to have fewer than 3 group members, but we judge all reports the same.

+### <a name="preparation"></a>Preparation
+* During class 9, 10, 11 and 12 you work independently to prepare Project Assignments A and B
+* During class 9, 10, each group will have a 15 minutes meeting with the teacher, where we discuss your project idea, and you get  feedback
+* I will contact each group via DTU Learn to set up the time and location (either in class or via Teams)
+* Participation in the meeting is not mandatory.
+If you wish to opt out, please let me know in advance.

 ### <a name="project-assignment"></a>Project Assignment Overview